 As long-baseline neutrino experiments enter the precision era, the difficulties associated with understanding neutrino interaction cross sections on atomic nuclei are expected to limit experimental sensitivities to neutrino oscillation parameters.
-In particular, the ability to relate experimental observables to the incident neutrino energy in all previous experiments has relied solely on theoretical models of neutrino-nucleus interactions, which currently suffer from very large theoretical uncertainties.
+The ability to relate experimental observables to the incident neutrino energy relies on uncertain theoretical models of neutrinonucleus interactions that are not well-constrained with traditional near detectors.
+In addition, these near detectors only measure ν{μ} and $\overline{\nu}{\mu}$ interactions, and the relationship between these events and the ν{e} and $\overline{\nu}{e}$ events that are used to measure CP violation is largely unconstrained by existing near detector data.

-By observing charged current $\nu{\mu}$ interactions over a continuous range of off-axis angles from 1° to 4°, the NuPRISM water Cherenkov detector can provide a direct measurement of the far detector lepton kinematics for any given set of oscillation parameters, which largely removes neutrino interaction modeling uncertainties from T2K oscillation measurements.
-This naturally provides a direct constraint on the relationship between lepton kinematics and neutrino energy.
-In addition, NuPRISM is a sensitive probe of sterile neutrino oscillations with multiple energy spectra, which provides unique constraints on possible background-related explanations of the MiniBooNE anomaly.
-Finally, high-precision measurements of neutrino cross sections on water are possible, including electron neutrino measurements and the first ever measurements of neutral current interactions

-\ also at J-PARC, Tokai, Japan
+By observing charged current ν{μ} interactions over a continuous range of off-axis angles from 1° to 4°, the NuPRISM water Cherenkov detector can provide a direct measurement of the relationship between neutron energy and lepton kinematics, which largely removes neutrino interaction modeling uncertainties from T2K oscillation measurements.
+By measuring a high-statistics also at J-PARC, Tokai, Japan